GoogleChrome/developer.chrome.com/site/en/docs/devtools/console/reference/index.md

 #### Async stack traces {: #async-stack-traces }

 If supported by the framework you are using, DevTools can trace async operations by linking both parts of the async code together.
-See [Modern debugging in DevTools](/blog/devtools-modern-web-debugging/#linked-stack-traces) to learn more.

 In this case, the stack trace shows the "full story" of the async operation.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hyeBPwNtQQ933gjh7Sp7.png", alt="Async stack trace.", width="800", height="861" %}

+{% Aside 'gotchas' %}
+DevTools implements this "Async Stack Tagging" feature based on the `console.createTask()` API method.
+It is up to frameworks to implement the API.
+For example, [Angular supports this feature](/blog/devtools-better-angular-debugging/#the-async-stack-tagging-api-in-angular).
+{% endAside %}

 #### Show known third-party frames in stack traces {: #show-third-party }